saisurya76/JQuery-Finance/README.md

 JQuery-Finance\jqInvestor

-1. "jqInvestor" is a set of JQuery plugins to assist the developers automate simple to advanced fincncial calculations.
+1. "jqInvestor" is a set of JQuery plugins to assist the developers automate simple to advanced financial calculations.

 2. sample-calc features include
   a. simple interest